 Sewage collection and treatment is provided by several agencies, depending upon the location of the parcel.
 The Richardson Bay Sanitary District provides wastewater collection facilities and services, and the Sewerage Agency of Southern Marin provides wastewater treatment for properties located in the western area of Tiburon near the town of Corte Madera.
 Sanitary District No. 2 provides collection services, and the Central Marin Sanitation Agency treats the wastewater for properties located in the northern area of Tiburon.
 The eastern end of the Tiburon peninsula is served by Sanitary District No. 5, which provides both wastewater collection and treatment.
 The Paradise Cove Sewer System may need upgrades or treatment requirements may need alternative or expanded service.
-All agencies other facilities have sufficient capacity to serve the additional planned housing units.
+All other facilities have sufficient capacity to serve the additional planned housing units.
 Sewer lines are located at or nearby all of the parcels listed in the Sites Inventory.
+Upgrades to sewage collection facilities, including options such as onsite lift stations, pipe resizing, and rerouting, if needed, will be addressed in coordination with the related agencies as a part of an application for additional development at Site H.